abulka/relationship-manager/README.md

 # Other implementations of Relationship Manager

-In this Github repository there are several other implementations of Relationship Manager
+In this Github repository there are several other implementations of Relationship Manager.
+Their APIs are not the latest however - the methods names have evolved - the Python implementation is the gold standard API and implementation.

 ## C#